aidin36/simpletextcrypt/README.md

 confidently send over a network, for example.
 It uses [AES](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard) in CBC mode with
+PKCS5 padding for encryption, and uses [PBKDF2](https://en.wikipedia.org/wiki/PBKDF2) with HMAC, SHA1 and a random Salt in order to derive a secure key from the entered password.
-PKCS5 padding, which is a very powerful encryption.
-Also it encrypts its settings before storing them on the device, which contains the encryption key.
+This is a very powerful encryption.
+Also it encrypts its settings before storing them on the device.

-However, the app itself may not be very secure, and probably volunteer to some attacks.
+However, the app itself may not be very secure, and probably vulnerable to some attacks.
 Although it is secure enough to stand attacks from non-expert crackers, e.g. normal users, it should not be used for serious data encryption.